 In South Africa, maize or corn is typically called mealies.
 The word mealie comes from the Portuguese word milho.
 Corn was originally brought to Southern Africa by the Portuguese and quickly became a staple food across the region.

-Mealie meal is a coarse flour made from maize, is usually white in colour, similar to cornmeal or Italian polenta.
+Mealie meal is a coarse flour made from maize, which is usually white in color, similar to cornmeal or Italian polenta.

 For more South African recipes click here!